pocketpaas/pocketpaas/ROADMAP.md

 ## Future

+* Run sshd in application containers to allow logging in
+* Figure out a convention for handling logs
 * swap application (start up another build and swap out of hipache)
 * clean up output
 * aliasing